SEND Information Report 2017/2018

 - School Open Evenings

-- Year 7 parents ‘Meet the Tutor’ sessions in first half of the Autumn term.
+- Year 7 parents ‘Meet the Tutor’ sessions

 - Learning Support Events

 - Year 9 Option Evening